theuerc/Website/gitpod/docs/configure/workspaces/tasks.md

     command: npm run dev
 ```

+> **Note**: This doesn't stop execution on errors.
+If `npm install` in the example above fails, the `npm run configure-database` will still run.
+See [how to exit after failure](#immediately-exit-for-any-command-failure-within-a-task) below for a workaround.

 ### Wait for commands to complete

 When working with multiple terminals, you may have a situation where terminal 1 runs build scripts and terminal 2 and 3 require that these scripts complete first.
 This can be achieved with [`gp sync-await`](/docs/references/gitpod-cli#sync-await) and [`gp sync-done`](/docs/references/gitpod-cli#sync-done).